Rollins College: Architecture

-The Rollins campus is well known for its highly decorative Spanish and Mediterranean Revival style architecture.
-According to College Historian and Professor Emeritus Jack C. Lane, the Spanish-Mediterranean style blended best with the natural environment of Florida, and that Rollins 8th president Hamilton Holt felt "the college's unified curriculum should be reflected in the architectural style."
-Lane goes on to state that Rollins' campus architecture has stayed consistent since its opening, and that "the college has been extremely fortunate to have leaders who recognized the significance of architectural style for the educational process.
-By making certain that new buildings retained a harmony of design, these leaders left present and future generations a deeply profound legacy: architectural beauty and unity create a spiritual sense of place that inspires the entire educational and social life of a college."
+The Rollins campus features Spanish and Mediterranean Revival style architecture.
+According to College Historian Jack C. Lane, the Spanish-Mediterranean style blended best with the natural environment of Florida, and that Rollins 8th president Hamilton Holt felt "the college's unified curriculum should be reflected in the architectural style."
+Rollins' campus architecture has stayed consistent since its opening.

 Pugsley Hall and Mayflower Hall

 In 1930, President Holt announced the gifts of Cornelius Pugsley and an anonymous donor for the construction of two women's dormitories, with their interiors designed by Virginia Huntington Robie.
 Pugsley and Mayflower Halls were dedicated in 1931.
 Mayflower Hall received its name from the Pilgrim ship.
 The Society of Friends at Chalfont St. Giles, Buckinghamshire, gave Rollins a 16-inch section of beam from the ship, which, it had been discovered, had been salvaged to build a haybarn in England.
 The block of wood was placed above the fireplace in Mayflower Hall.
-Tau Kappa Epsilon fraternity moved into Pugsley Hall in 1997 and have occupied it all but one academic year since.
-In the 1990s, there were rows of shrubbery on either side of the sidewalk leading up to Pugsley Hall, which sits at the end of Park Avenue.
+Tau Kappa Epsilon fraternity moved into Pugsley Hall in 1997.

 Chase Hall

 Chase Hall was built in 1908 and named for Loring Augustus Chase.
 It was built using white sand-lime brick with stone trim and a Ludowici tile roof.
 At its construction it contained eight double and six single rooms, along with a large common room.

-The hall was used as a men's dormitory through 1966, then until 1999 it was used by the Sigma Phi Epsilon fraternity, followed by the Phi Delta Theta fraternity.
+The hall was used as a men's dormitory through 1966.
+Until 1999 it was used by the Sigma Phi Epsilon fraternity, followed by the Phi Delta Theta fraternity.
 The Lucy Cross Center for Women and Their Allies was established in 2010 at Rollins College in Chase Hall, Room 205.
-The center is named after Lucy Cross, the "Mother of Rollins College".
+The center is named after Lucy Cross, the "Mother of Rollins College."

-Cross Hall

-Cross Hall is named after Lucy Cross, the "Mother of Rollins College" (see above).